 Another premium scooter, the Ninebot Segway E64 boasts of an astonishing 800 watts of power.
 It has a record top speed of 19 miles per hour and a range of up to 28 miles.
-The long range is a result of the dual batteries packed on this little beast.
+The scooter’s long range is a result of the dual batteries packed on this little beast.
 These are the highest stats we have seen in all our tests, so hold tight for this one, because this isn’t your average scooter.

 Source – Segway

 The first outstanding feature of E64 is that it can go up to a staggering 28 miles since the E64 model has the battery upgrade option.
-The scooter is built from hard aluminium alloy.
+The scooter is built from hard aluminum alloy.
 The entire body feels firm and durable.
 It weighs 30.9 lbs or 14kg, a bit more than what most electric scooters weigh.
 But don’t worry, you can fold it at the touch of a button.
 Press the button and it is ready to be stored under your desk or in your trunk.
 You get rear and front LED lights to stay visible in the dark.

 It has both electrical and mechanical brakes for optimal road safety.
 The handlebars have rubber grips, which are easy to clean and feel premium.
 We were disappointed to see no suspension in the high-end Unagi E450, but Ninebot Segway E64 knows what its customers want.
 It has front and rear absorption springs right above the tires.
 They help absorb medium level bumps and smoothen your ride.